 Sponsored by Cowboy Charcoal

-Chorizo was my sausage of choice for this recipe.
-When given the option, I always opt for chorizo.
-One by one, I carefully wrapped and pressed chorizo around the cheese stuffed jalapeños.
-How much chorizo to use is really up to you!
+Chorizo was my sausage of choice for this recipe because I love the savory spice it brings to the dish.
+One by one, I carefully wrapped and pressed the uncooked sausage around the cheese stuffed jalapeños, forming them into an egg shape.
+How much sausage meat to use is really up to you!
 If you want larger “eggs” then use more chorizo, or if you want to enjoy these as more of an appetizer then use less chorizo for smaller “eggs”.

 The last step for these Smoked Chorizo Armadillo Eggs is to wrap them in bacon.
 It’s basically a proven fact that anything wrapped in bacon is inherently better.
 These chorizo armadillo eggs are no different!
 I used two to three slices of bacon per armadillo egg and secured it with a toothpick.

-After the final sear, I gave each egg one more coat of barbecue sauce and then pulled them from the grill.
+After the final sear, I gave each egg one more coat of my favorite BBQ sauce and then pulled them from the grill.
 I served them each individually and loved slicing them right down the middle to reveal the cheesy jalapeño on the inside.
-Such a fun recipe, and even better to enjoy with friends and family.
-Cheers!
+You’ll be coming back for these delicious appetizers over and over again.

 - 1.5-2 lbs of Ground Pork Chorizo Sausage